 Take It Outside lite: 1/2 day workshop focusing on experiential and place-based education theory and identifying campus assets for engaging students outside the classroom and broadening their learning opportunities and exposure to nature.
 (Max participants: 6)

 Take It Outside: Full day workshop that transforms any campus into a curriculum for learning across disciplines.
 We focus on experiential and place-based education theory, outdoor teaching techniques, mapping campus assets for engaging students and broadening their learning opportunities, and multi disciplinary curriculum lesson plans.
 (Max participants: 15)

 Teachers Gone Wild: This 2-day workshop is an overnight program that takes place entirely off campus, in the field, utilizing field stations either in the Santa Rita, Chiricahua, or the Baboquivari mountain ranges.
 We focus on outdoor teaching techniques and risk management, field study tools and journaling, and developing multi disciplinary curriculum lesson plans built from the natural world.
 (Max participants: 15)

-Senderos: Senderos means “pathway” in Spanish, and is a 5-day workshop that builds a school to public lands pathway to get students and their teachers outside and engaged in the natural world to foster environmental education and literacy.
+Senderos: meaning “pathways” in Spanish, is a 5-day workshop that builds a school to public lands pathway to get students and teachers outside and engaged in the natural world.
 Beginning in the classroom and concluding in exotic and diverse Sky Island mountains, teachers share and learn environmental and experiential education theory, experience and practice place-based environmental education methods, develop creative multidisciplinary curriculums, and practice outdoor teaching techniques.
-This workshop is currently under development and will be available in 2018.
+This workshop is currently under development and will be available in spring 2020.
 (Max participants: 18)